 - Read your notice carefully.

-- Pay the amount due by the date indicated to avoid additional interest and penalties.
+- Pay the amount by the due date to avoid additional interest and penalties.

 - Pay the amount due directly to the court and include a copy of this letter.